Cyanoth/Bitbucket-EagerPR-Updates/README.md

 Tested on Bitbucket 6.8.2 && 7.1.2

+## Installing

+Download the latest jar file from the releases tab.
+On the Bitbucket Instance: Global Admin -> Manage Apps -> Upload App and Select the downloaded jar file.

+To package the jar file yourself,
+Clone this repository, Setup the [atlassian-sdk](https://developer.atlassian.com/server/framework/atlassian-sdk/set-up-the-atlassian-plugin-sdk-and-build-a-project/) and run:
-`atlas-package` to package this plugin, then install it on Bitbucket Server through the UPM.
+`atlas-package` to package this plugin.

+On the Bitbucket Instance: Global Admin -> Manage Apps -> Upload App and Select the packaged jar file.